marijnh/Eloquent-JavaScript/09_regexp.md

 Another problem is that, by default, regular expressions work on code units, as discussed in [Chapter ?](higher_order#code_units), not actual characters.
-This means that characters that are composed of two code units behave strangely.
+This means characters that are composed of two code units behave strangely.

 ```